-The vestibular system is the structure located inside the inner ear and once compromised by an injury such as concussion, or infections or other conditions can commonly cause symptoms such as vertigo, dizziness, nausea, and vomiting.
+The vestibular system is the structure located inside the inner ear and once compromised by an injury such as concussion, or infections or other conditions that can commonly cause symptoms such as vertigo, dizziness, nausea, and vomiting.
 Other common symptoms include lightheadedness, ringing in the ears (tinnitus), double vision or impaired balance.
 The vestibular system is an important organ inside your inner ear and contributes to your balance and sense of the position of your body in space.
 Your vestibular system comprises of a few components:

 Head movements stimulate receptors in the inner ear by transmitting signals to the labyrinth.
-Labyrinth is a structure in your inner ear and is made up of three semicircular canals surrounded by fluid.
+The labyrinth is a structure in your inner ear and is made up of three semicircular canals surrounded by fluid.
 The cell receptors inside the labyrinth then transmit these signals and received movement information to the vestibular nerve and the vestibular nerve carries the information to the brain-stem and cerebellum.
-The Brain stem also controls eye movements and reflexes which are necessary for a clear vision balance mechanisms (the activity of muscles that control our posture and keep us upright).
+The Brain stem also controls eye movements and reflexes which are necessary for clear vision balance mechanisms (the activity of muscles that control our posture and keep us upright).
 Brain stem and cerebellum control balance, posture, and motor coordination.

 The trained vestibular therapist uses the involuntary eye movement (nystagmus) to assess the symptoms and identify what area of the vestibular system is affected.